Ovelhart/minecraft-theme-for-termux/README.md

 https://www.fontspace.com/minecraft-font-f28180
 ```
 <p>9.
 Convert the font to TTF and rename it to "font.ttf", then move it to the ".termux" folder.</p>
+<h1>If you want to run fastfetch automatically when you log into Termux, follow these instructions:</h1>